 At its plenary meeting of the 10th October, the European Telecommunications Standards Institute (ETSI) agreed to create a set of standards for PSD2 eIDAS certificates, in accordance with the EBA RTS.

-The new European Telecommunications Standards Institute (ETSI) PSD2 standards that OBE requested (as part of ERPB role):
+The new European Telecommunications Standards Institute (ETSI) PSD2 standards were developed by Open Banking Europe.

 The process of revocations (and its link to NCA’s) is accurately described on page 44 of the ERPB report which has a clear position.

 Open Banking Europe provides such a directory to make this easier.
 Click here to explore the Directory.

 Considering that the NCA is not obliged to inform the QTSP, and the QTSP is not obliged to check the NCA register, it is clear that although we can trust the certificates for Identification, in the case that an NCA has withdrawn a license and the certificate has not yet been revoked, there is a period when the roles in the certificate will not be accurate.
 In the case that anybody wishes to check the up to date role of an ASPSP, then they must look at the Home NCA of that entity.